tobiashauser/Analytical-Stave-Appender/README.md

 ## Separate a score into systems

-You can use any program of your choice in order to seperate a score into systems.
+You can use any program of your choice in order to separate a score into systems.

 > [!Important]
 > Make sure that each system or part you want to append analytical staves to,